netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Latency Polling

-If a user sends latency measurements on 10 paths in parallel every 50 seconds, then these 10 paths can (with some probablility) be attribuyted to the same user.
+If a user sends latency measurements on 10 paths in parallel every 5 seconds, then these 10 paths can (with some probablility) be attributed to the same user.
 Solution: do not send all probes at the same time.
 To prevent patterns (1. after 0.1s, 2. after 0.3s, 3. after 0.35s, ...)
-the intervall should not be fixed.
+the intervall between packets on each path should also vary.
+Additionally, the number of polled paths should vary.

 ## More ?

+See {{#anon}}.

 **TODO**

 # IANA Considerations